 Your latissimus dorsi muscle is located in your back, just below your shoulder and behind your armpit.
 It's the muscle that helps you do twisting movements, such as swinging a racquet or golf club.
-In a latissimus dorsi flap procedure, an oval flap of skin, fat, muscle, and blood vessels from your upper back are used to reconstruct the breast.
+In a latissimus dorsi flap procedure, an oval flap of skin, fat, muscle, and blood vessels from your upper back is used to reconstruct the breast.
 This flap is moved under your skin around to your chest to rebuild your breast.
 The blood vessels (artery and vein) of the flap are left attached to their original blood supply in your back.
 Because the flap contains a significant amount of muscle, a latissimus dorsi flap is considered a muscle-transfer type of flap.

 While the skin on your back usually has a slightly different color and texture than breast skin, latissimus dorsi flap breast reconstruction can look very natural.